 On January 1, 2015, the Company adopted Accounting Standards Update (ASU) 2014-04, Receivables, - "Troubled Debt Restructuring by Creditors.
-As of December 31, 2015 the Company had \$477 thousand of foreclosed residential real estate property obtained by physical possession and \$425 thousand of consumer mortgage loans secured by residential real estate properties for which foreclosure proceedings are in process according to local jurisdictions.
+As of December 31, 2016 the Company had \$169 thousand of foreclosed residential real estate property obtained by physical possession and \$112 thousand of consumer mortgage loans secured by residential real estate properties for which foreclosure proceedings are in process according to local jurisdictions.
+This compares to the Company having \$477 thousand of foreclosed residential real estate property obtained by physical possession and \$425 thousand of consumer mortgage loans secured by residential real estate properties for which foreclosure proceedings are in process according to local jurisdictions as of December 31, 2015.